This article demonstrates how to separate PDF pages with the help of Power Automate (Microsoft Flow).

 The following steps will guide you through creating the flow step-by-step.

 This action gets file content of the specified file from a SharePoint document library.
-You just specify SharePoint site URL and path to your file.
-We use this action to read our sample PDF file.
+You just specify SharePoint site URL and File identifier.
+We use this action to read files stored in our Library, as each document in SharePoint has ID that is unique to the document library.

-You can use any other connector to get files from your system.
+You can use any other connectors to get files from your system, depending on which system you use to store files.

 Split PDF is an action from Plumsail Documents connector.